evangelistalab/epictensors/README.md

-# spycitensors
+# epictensors
-Seamless Python-C++ Interface for Tensors
+An Effortless Python Interface to C++ Tensors